-(Updated January 1, 2016)
+(Updated October 2022)

-In order to provide a happy and healthy experience at school for each child, we have established the health policies outlined below for parents and teachers to observe.
+In order to provide a happy and healthy experience at school for all community members, we have established the health policies outlined below for parents and teachers to observe.
 These policies are designed to minimize illness at the school.
-Parental compliance with these policies will help to assure that other children are not exposed to communicable illnesses.
+Parental compliance with these policies will help to assure that other children and faculty are not exposed to communicable illnesses.
 Please note that for this reason the school will always err on the side of caution when making determinations about possible illnesses.